Charly Gaul, 1953 Criterium du Dauphine

 Description

 Despite our efforts to find the name of the photographer of this image, it currently remains a mystery.
-As was common practice at the time, original photographs often had no reference as to the name of the photographer.
-Rather, there were crop marks and other notations written on the back of the original photograph that was used in the print publication process.
-As always, we welcome any knowledge regarding the awesome photographers that so deftly captured and continue to capture the vibrant landscape of cycling.
+As was common practice at the time, original photographs often had no reference to the photographer’s name.
+Rather, crop marks and other notations were written on the back of the original photograph that was used in the print publication process.
+As always, we welcome any knowledge regarding the awesome photographers who so deftly captured and continue to capture the vibrant landscape of cycling.

 Litho Size: 8 in. x 10 in.